canvas-medical/documentation/collections/_api/documentreference.md

               - There are no authors on Imaging Reports or Clinical Notes.
             type: array[json]
+            attributes:
+              - name: reference
+                type: string
+                description: The reference string of the author in the format of `"Practitioner/0e46396e-9cbc-48c6-94cc-f75f08b66c80"`.
+              - name: type
+                type: string
+                description: Type the reference refers to (e.g. "Practitioner").
           - name: custodian
             description: >-
               Organization which maintains the document.
             type: json
+            exclude_in: create
             attributes:
               - name: reference
                 type: string